bfiloteo/LibraryDatabase/README.md

 ## To run Code

-Demo run through of this set up at the Library Database Runthrough Setup video.
+Demo run through of this set up at the Library Database Runthrough Setup video.<br>
 Did not demo updating a the jdk/jre if needed.
 Follow that video instead: https://youtu.be/ZIYDvg3fVWA

 You need vscode and mysql-connector-j downloaded. mysql-connector-j version used: 8.3.0.
 Update vscode to latest version too.
 Use JDK 22 and above.
 Have MYSQL installed of course.